-2.14 Share-based payments
+2.14 Share-based payments or options

-During the period, the Company issued share options to directors and employees and shares were issued to certain PR consultants as part of their fees.
-The issue of share options constituted a modification to share options that had previously been issued by the Company as explained further in Note 2.21 below.
+During the period, the Company issued shares to directors and employees and shares were issued to certain PR consultants as part of their fees.

 All goods and services received in exchange for the grant of any share-based payment are measured at their fair values.
 Where employees are rewarded using share-based payments, the fair values of employees' services are determined indirectly by reference to the fair value of the instrument granted to the employee.